atlaspak/RuntimeStorage/README.md

 ### Alternative Solutions
 #### Naive approach:
 Single list for entire data.
 This approach would use the smallest space possible.
-No redudancy, single storage for each data.
-Basic operations would already need to iteration of entire list.
+No data redundancy, single storage for each data.
+Basic operations would already need the iteration of the entire list.

 ```Add: O(1) Access: O(N) Delete: O(N) Counting: O(N)```

 ```Space: O(N)```

 #### Optimized Naive approach:
 Single Dictionary for entire data.
-This approach would use the smallest space possibe.
-Only costly operation for this approach would be the cost of counting values.
+This approach would use the smallest space possible.
+The only costly operation for this approach would be the cost of counting values.

 ```Add: O(1) Access: O(1) Delete: O(1) Counting: O(N)```